nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

 ```

 #### Tips
-> - Add a prefix such as `ai/` to the `notesRef` setting to keep a clear distinction between notes generated by AI Annotations and 'standard' [Git Notes](Notes.md).
+> - Add a prefix such as `ai/` to the `notesRef` setting to distinguish AI-generated notes from 'standard' [Git Notes](Notes.md) clearly.
-> - As with other SmartGit AI features, move any common configuration to your global `~/.gitconfig` that you wish to share across all your local repositories,
+> - As with other SmartGit AI features, move any shared configuration (like `smartgit-ai-llm` definitions or reusable `smartgit-ai-commit-annotation` commands) to your global `~/.gitconfig` file for use across multiple repositories.
->   including `smartgit-ai-llm` definitions and reusable `smartgit-ai-commit-annotation` commands.
-> - By default, SmartGit sets a small `maxDiffSize` to prevent large commits being sent to LLMs and potentially incurring unwanted expnenses.
+> - By default, SmartGit sets a small `maxDiffSize` to avoid sending large commits to LLMs, which may result in unexpected expnenses.
+Adjust this value as needed.
->   You may need to increase this setting to suit your needs.
-> - Running the same background AI Annotation again on a commit will cause the previous note to be replaced by the new output.
+> - Rerunning the same background AI Annotation on a commit will replace the previous note.
-> - Notes added by AI Annotations can be removed in the same way as any other notes
+> - AI Notes can be removed just like standard GIT notes.
-> - It is not recommended that you reuse thes same notes `ref` for storing different AI annotation categories, nor should you mix AI generated notes refs and manual [Git Notes](Notes.md).
+> - Avoide using the same notes `ref` for different annotation categories, and do not mix AI-generated Notes refs with manually created [Git Notes](Notes.md).